All Products

 if __name__ == "__main__":

-You can manage Vector Buckets using the console, the OSS SDK, ossutil, or direct API calls.
-This Quick Start guide shows the fastest way to get started.
-For more information about complete configurations and advanced usage, see the following documents:
+You can manage the entire vector bucket workflow using the console, an OSS SDK, ossutil, or direct API calls.
+This guide demonstrates a basic workflow.
+For complete configurations and advanced usage, see the following topics: